jjherscheid/typescript-startup/README.md

 ```
 The src/dog.ts file will be converted to the lib/dog.js file.

-Run the typecsript build with watch and lite-server using npm
+Run the typescript build with watch and lite-server using npm
 ```
 $ npm start
 ```